top of page

 Beef Stew with Mushroom & Carrots in Pressure Cooker

-Tender beef stew with mushrooms and grated carrots, cooked in a pressure cooker and served hot
+Beef stew with mushrooms and carrots cooked in a pressure cooker, served in a bowl with rich sauce.

 Ingredients